jonas-fuchs/varVAMP/docs/usage.md

 ## Further customization (advanced)

-Although, we believe that this will be in the most cases not necessary, you can customize all settings for varVAMP that are not specified via commands in the config.py.
-Here are also all default parameters stored if no optional arguments are given.
-[To fully customize varvamp install it directly from this github repository](./installation.md)
+Although we believe that this will be in the most cases not necessary, you can customize all settings for varVAMP that are not specified via commands in the `config.py`.
+Here are also all default parameters stored if no optional arguments are given for your data.
+[To fully customize varVAMP, install it directly from this GitHub repository](./installation.md)

 Go to the configs location:
 ```shell
 cd varVAMP/varvamp/scripts/
 ```
-And open the config.py with an text editor, e.g.:
+And open the `config.py` with a text editor, e.g.:
 ```shell
 gedit config.py
 ```